 One of the reasons you sign a lease agreement with a tenant is that you want to know for certain how long a person will be in place, paying rent.
 Every lease agreement in BC, Canada includes the term of the lease – whether it’s one year or 18 months or two years or something else.

-Both of you are bound to the timeline of the lease agreement, unless something happens to nullify the lease such as nonpayment of rent or the landlord not maintaining the home to habitable standards.
+Both the landlord and tenant are bound to the timeline of the lease agreement, unless something happens to nullify the lease such as nonpayment of rent or the landlord not maintaining the home to habitable standards.

 When your tenant wants to break the lease and move out of your rental unit early, you’ll need to take the necessary steps to mitigate your own financial losses and those of your tenants, while abiding by the Residential Tenancy Act.